emaadmanzoor/kaust-ms-thesis/README.md

 # Master's Thesis

+The thesis is present in 2 formats:

-Based on the Tufte-Latex template.
+   1. Based on the Tufte-Latex template.
+   2. Based on the KAUST thesis template.